-The two mental models of self-hosting
+The two mental models

 People self-host for two different reasons, and they lead to different setups.
+Confusing them is the most common mistake I see.

 The real costs nobody talks about

 For a personal stack of four or five services, a realistic time budget is 10–20 hours a year on top of initial setup.
 That's one Saturday every 3–6 months.
-For many people this is cheaper than the subscriptions.
+For some people this is cheaper than the subscriptions.
 For others, it's five Saturdays they can't spare.

 Who self-hosting is genuinely great for